Entertainer Lilly Singh joins ownership group of Toronto’s WNBA expansion team | TSN

 Singh joins tennis star Serena Williams, tech executive Sukhinder Singh Cassidy and sports investor Larry Tanenbaum in the Tempo ownership group.

+“Her expertise in online community-building and socially-driven storytelling, not to mention her deep passion for this game, this league and this city, will be absolutely invaluable.”

+The team hired Monica Wright Rogers as its first general manager in February and has yet to name a head coach.

-The team will play out of Coca-Cola Coliseum in Toronto starting in 2026, with games also planned across Canada.
+The Tempo will play out of Coca-Cola Coliseum in Toronto starting in 2026, with games also planned across Canada.

 This report by The Canadian Press was first published May 13, 2025.